cirrax/puppet-libvirt/REFERENCE.md

 An array with rules that allow traffic to a specific TCP port from a specific address.
 Syntax:
 `[{remote_ip => port}, ... ]`
+only used if template is set to simple

 Default value: `[]`